top of page

 Inspired by his muse, Caty Greene, Eli Whitney invented his version of the cotton gin on Mulberry Grove Plantation on the outskirts of Savannah in 1793.
 Did they foresee how the little engine that could would reinvigorate and spread slavery throughout the South?

-The largest sale of enslaved people in American history took place at the Ten Broeck Racecourse near Savannah on March 2-3, 1859.
+One of the largest sale of enslaved people in American history took place at the Ten Broeck Racecourse near Savannah on March 2-3, 1859.
 "The Weeping Time," as it became known, may have been mostly forgotten had not a New York writer gone undercover to report the proceedings to a shocked northern readership.
 White Savannahians were also upset with the article, especially when the reporter called Savannah "this cruel city."

 Northerners would be outraged all over again when the Wanderer affair unfolded in Savannah, featuring local bad boy Charley Lamar, who was determined to bring back the outlawed transatlantic slave trade, employing a retrofitted yacht (from New York, no less) to illegally import over 400 Africans.
 The resulting six trials in Savannah in 1859-1860 turned out to be a fiasco for the federal government and made Lamar a hero of the secession movement.